 Hard resetting your iPhone is easier compared to simple restarting, even though it depends on which model you are using.
 Since the iPhone touch screen not working and you may not have access to setting options to restart, force rebooting remains the only option.
 Here is how to reset different models of iPhones;

 - iPhone 8 and above: Press and release the volume up and the volume down buttons concurrently, and long-press the side button and release it when the Apple logo appears.

 - 7 and 7 plus: Long press both the volume down and the power buttons at once and release on seeing the Apple logo on the screen

 After force rebooting, your iPhone touch screen should work normally in case the issue is not on the screen.
-Unfortunately, some iPhone touch screen wont work correctly even after force rebooting.
+Unfortunately, some iPhone touch screens won’t work correctly even after force rebooting.
 This will call for further actions on your phone.

 iPhone Touch Screen Not Working?
 Reinstalling The App

-Incase only app is not responding to touch on the screen, absolutely that app is the problem and not the screen.
+In case only the app is not responding to touch on the screen, absolutely that app is the problem and not the screen.
 This means that the app is frozen, and it will not respond to touch, but pressing the home key will exit the app from the screen.

 In this case, all you need to do is to update the app.
 Go to the app store, check if the updates are available, update and reinstall it.
 You can use the procedure below to uninstall and install back the app;